 * JR Hokkaido and JR Kyushu don't have this kind of pages in English.

-Once you decide to take Shinkansen for your trip, where and how can you reserve your seats?
+When you decide to take the Shinkansen for your trip, you can reserve your seats by:

 Though most of the wheelchair tourists from abroad visit JR Ticket Offices directly and book their seats for a wheelchair after they arrive in Japan, do you think it is convenient and feel better for you if you can reserve your seats before you leave home by phone?